nevalang/website/content/docs/tutorial/02/index.md

 ```

 It still works!
 In fact, the compiler implicitly injects the `std/builtin` import into every file and checks if the entity we refer to is defined there.
 However, if we, for example, define our own `Reader` in this package, it will _shadow_ the built-in one.

+## What's Next?

+Well then, the Nevalang programmer is almost ready!
+Perhaps it's time to tackle a real problem.
+In the next chapter, we'll write a [hello world](/docs/tutorial/03)!